hanafudalabs/fadagi-farm-api-spec/README.md

-# FADAGI Farm API Specification
+# Fadagi Farm API Specification

 ## Overview
 This repository contains the API specification for Fadagi Farm's backend services.
 It defines the endpoints, request/response formats, and authentication mechanisms.